 - Use base ten blocks to represent numbers.
 Do plenty of examples where kids must use and count blocks.
 Use a chart to help count the blocks.

-- Represent a number in different ways: expanded form, standard form, word form, numeral, etc. Worksheets like the one below, can help build this connection.
+- There are many ways to represent a number: expanded form, standard form, word form, numeral, etc. Worksheets like the one below can help build this connection.

-Kids are constantly surrounded by numbers in their environment.
-They quickly learn to recognize the individual numerals 0 to 9 through different experiences.
+Numbers in their environment constantly surround kids.
+They quickly learn to recognize numerals 0 to 9 through different experiences.
 Continue to encourage this familiarity by having numbers on the wall.
 Posters, number lines, and calendars are helpful tools.

 Activities